MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 In this notebook, we will implement the YOLO object detection algorithm using PyTorch.
 YOLO is a real-time object detection system that can recognize multiple objects in an image while also predicting their bounding boxes.

+### HW3: RNNs & Transformers
+- **RNN**:
+In this notebook, we will implement both a vanilla RNN and an LSTM using PyTorch.
+Additionally, we will develop a sentiment analysis model by simply adding a linear layer to the hidden vector of an LSTM.

 To be completed ...